Phileosopher/toolbox_old/README.md

 * Aware of other affiliated experts that surpass them
 * Capable of delegating work

 Most respectable developers accomplish the first and naturally understand the second.
-However, many people reinvent the wheel because they want to do it "better".
+However, many people reinvent the wheel because they want to do it "better" or are unaware of what's already out there.

-While a fancier UI or more baked-in features would make the interfacing experience more seamless, a plebeian just needs to know if that tool exists and which one is good enough.

-A computer, abstracted, is merely a device that gathers, stores, and outputs information.
-Professionals with computers deal with information that mostly isn't theirs.
-As you read this, the HTML and CSS was somebody else's writing filtered through the creative work of graphics engineers after getting run through the CPU and RAM engineers' creations.

-The worst pencil is better than the best memory.
-I will forget some of the things other people have made that might help me.
-Since I can't predict what will aid my future projects, this is a junk drawer/filing cabinet of everything I might want to use.
+A computer is, by its nature, a multitool with built-in tools (aka "commands").
+With only a little curiosity and experience, most people discover them immediately.

+A computer has an extensible design _built_ for replacing parts.
+The meatspace analogue is a Swiss Army Knife where you can enlarge or remove the corkscrew, attach a chainsaw or secure a nuclear-powered rocket engine to it.

+On an unfamiliar project, a plebeian/n00b just needs to know a tool exists.
+They don't care if the sub-sub-sub-niche industry has better options or if it's legacy software.
+Plus, my unofficial experience is that when people see deprecated software for a clear need, 3 devs create better versions (usually FOSS).

+The worst pencil is better than the best memory, so this is where I hoard good stuff I _might_ find useful someday.
+A digital junk drawer, if you will.

+For brevity's sake, I'm mostly glossing over a few groups:
+* The built-in tools.
+If I need them, they're there.
+* Paid tools, at least when they make me pause to consider purchasing.

 I've marked ☁ for web apps and ⬛ for portable apps, most of which are through [PortableApps.com](https://portableapps.com/).
 I've marked ⬇️ if the program isn't portable or requires download.
 If it's a reference sheet, it's marked with *.

-Since I usually remember when I pay for things, for brevity's sake most of these things are free.